The joy of books

 Like Stanton’s previous work, this book is chocked full of very silly humour (the main character is literally a fart merchant) and some fantastically named excentiric characters including Barkus Wooferinicum the family dog and a personal favourite Atrium Jamiroquai Tannicus.
 We look forward to the next installment in the Paninis series.

 The Story of Matthew Buzzington by Andy Stanton

 This story is great if you want to address bullying issues in class.
 Matthew Buzzington and his little sister move to the Big City and start at a new school.
 Starting at a new school can be tough at the best of times, but when you think you can turn into a fly and tell people that on a few occassions it doesn’t help you make friends.
 The trouble is that he fails to turn into a fly so is widley mocked.
 However, one thing leads to another and Matthew goes on quite the journey with the bully and his little sister.

 While there are certainly funny parts to the book, it’s a departure from the usual silliness of Stanton’s books.
 Very much worth a read though and unlike most of his other work, this book has an important message too.

 The Monkey Pirates by Mark Skelton

-If you like Mr Gum books then the humour in this one will be right up your street.
+If you like Mr Gum books, then the humour in this one will be right up your street.
 Emily Jane, the main protagonist, is a girl who goes on a time travelling adventure with a bunch of monkey pirates in a wardrobe.
 She’s on a round-about mission to find her long-lost Uncle Bartholomew.
 She may well under up finding him.
 But she’s not really sure.
-My son and I both thoroughly recommend this book because it made us chuckle on many occassions.
+My son and I both thoroughly recommend this book because it made us chuckle on many occasions.

 Over the years we’ve read a lot of books.
 Many of the picture books are listed here.
 We’ve read a few of David Walliams books, a few Daisy and the trouble with… by Kes Grey books and most of the Roald Dahl books.